fiksn/dlc-intro/dlc.md

 ## Discreet Log Contracts

 is a wordplay on the "discrete logarithm problem" and the fact that contracts are discreet.
 There is no sign of a smart contract on the blockchain.
 Also the oracle is not aware of who is using his data.
-The scheme was presented in the paper [Discreet Log Contracts](https://adiabat.github.io/dlc.pdf) by Thaddeus Dryja who is also one of the creators of lightning network.
+The scheme was presented in the paper [Discreet Log Contracts](https://adiabat.github.io/dlc.pdf) by Thaddeus Dryja who is also one of the creators of Lightning network.

 [Alternative expanation](https://atomic.finance/blog/a-laypersons-guide-to-discreet-log-contracts-atomic-yield-series-part-3/)